Moussaka: three ways

 moussaka ingredients: serves 4

-500g organic mince beef.
-OR for a vegetarian and vegan option, substitute the mince for 1 tin can green lentils, rinsed and drained.
+500g organic minced lamb (or beef).
+OR for a vegetarian and vegan option, substitute the mince for one tin can of green lentils, rinsed and drained.

 Olive oil

-OR do not add for vegan option (just as tasty in my opinion but my son loves cheese sauce!)
+OR do not add this sauce for a vegan option (just as tasty, in my opinion, but my son loves cheese sauce!)

 Feel free to vary the milk and use olive oil for a vegan version.
 Use any GF flour if necessary.